A Grammar of Hypotheses for Visualization, Data, and Analysis: Limitations

-\textbf{Qualifying human judgement: } Our hypothesis grammar does not take into account uncertain criteria for human judgement.
-For example, the hypothesis ``action movies are better than comedies'' is a verifiable hypothesis but a subjective one.
-Our grammar does not take into these hypotheses into consideration but instead focuses on quantifiable statements that can be posed about data, driven by the notion of \textit{scientific hypotheses}.
+Our hypothesis grammar does not take into account uncertain criteria for human judgement.
+For example, the statement ``\textit{action movies are better than comedies}'' could possibly be formed as a hypothesis, but it is subjective.
+Our grammar does not take these hypotheses into consideration but instead focuses on quantifiable \lstinline{true} or \lstinline{false} statements that can be posed about data, driven by the notion of \textit{scientific hypotheses}.